Operation Branchform: Impact on the Scottish National Party

 The SNP experienced a fall in both membership and donations as a result of the investigation: in August 2023, the party's accounts showed that its reportable donations fell from £695,351 to £368,538.
 The party reported a deficit of £800,000.
 The party's membership fell from the 104,000 of 2021 to 72,000 in March 2023.
 The SNP's finances improved somewhat in 2024, achieving a surplus of £600,000, though its membership continued to fall from 74,889 in 2023 to 64,525 in 2024.
 Despite a £128,000 bequest boosting their 2024 general election campaign, the SNP's spending was minimal compared to other parties, with the party increasingly relying on membership fees over substantial donations.
 In November 2024, with Operation Branchform still ongoing, the SNP announced a plan to reduce permanent paid staff at its headquarters from twenty-six to sixteen, a reduction of more than a third, in order to "protect the long-term finances of the party" before the next Scottish Parliament election.

 The SNP's 2024-25 accounts showed a deficit of £455,000, and a further fall in membership from 64,525 to 56,011.
 The motorhome seized by police as part of Operation Branchform was still listed as a party asset, with a depreciated value of £41,284.
 The accounts also showed that the SNP still owed Peter Murell £60,000 from his 2021 loan.
+Electoral Commission returns published in December 2025 showed that the SNP had received only one donation of £2,584 in the previous year and was highly reliant on public funding, which was attributed to continued uncertainty surrounding the party's finances owing to Operation Branchform.

+Peter Murrell's guilty plea in May 2026 was met with shock and dismay from SNP figures: SNP leader and First Minister John Swinney described Murrell's actions as a "terrible breach of trust and an overwhelming betrayal by the man entrusted to be the party's chief executive", and said that he shared "the overwhelming anger felt by SNP members".
+Swinney insisted that the SNP had reformed its governance structures and party finances since Murrell's arrest.
+Murrell's estranged wife and former SNP leader Nicola Sturgeon said she was "angry, hurt, sad and very distressed about the impact of his actions on family, friends and the SNP", and insisted; "I had no knowledge or suspicion whatsoever that he was using SNP funds for personal purposes.
+I am utterly appalled that he did so and cannot begin to understand why.